browserslist/browserslist/README.md

 Browserslist will use browsers and Node.js versions query from one of this sources:

+1. `browserslist` key in `package.json` file in current or parent directories.
+   **We recommend this way.**
-1. Tool options.
+2. Tool options.
 For example `browsers` option in Autoprefixer.
-2. `BROWSERSLIST` environment variable.
+3. `BROWSERSLIST` environment variable.
-3. `browserslist` config file in current or parent directories.
+4. `browserslist` config file in current or parent directories.
-3. `.browserslistrc` config file in current or parent directories.
+5. `.browserslistrc` config file in current or parent directories.
-4. `browserslist` key in `package.json` file in current or parent directories.
-   **We recommend this way.**
-5. If the above methods did not produce a valid result Browserslist will use defaults:
+6. If the above methods did not produce a valid result Browserslist will use defaults:
    `> 0.5%, last 2 versions, Firefox ESR, not dead`.